 Examine how different communities have tried to close encampments in ways that were positive both for their residents, and for the community.
 What were the goals and strategies?
 How did they help various sub-populations like drug users, immigrants, and people with mental illness?
 What were the outcomes?
 Learn what worked and what did not and share your own experiences.

-2.02 How to Ramp Up Shelter Capacity, Quickly
+2.02 How to Quickly Ramp Up Shelter Capacity

 Communities with large unsheltered populations are experimenting with ways to quickly ramp up shelter.
 Hear about the benefits and challenges of different options and considerations about design elements, cost-effectiveness, managing NIMBYism, and matching every bed with a housing strategy.
-The discussion will include examples such as pop-up shelters, sprung structures, tiny home villages, transitional housing conversion, and use of existing buildings.
+The discussion will include examples such as navigation centers, pop-up shelters, sprung structures, lowering barriers at existing shelters, and creatively using existing buildings.

 2.05 Longer-Term Crisis Housing Models for Individual Adults